BahaaMedhat1/Restaurant-Order-Analysis-with-MySQL/README.md

 3. **`Restaurant Order Analysis.sql`**
    - SQL queries for analysis, organized by objectives and topics.

-## 🛠️ Prerequisites
-To run this analysis, you'll need:
-- A SQL database environment (e.g., MySQL or PostgreSQL).
-- Basic knowledge of SQL for executing and modifying queries.
-- Import the database using `create_restaurant_db.sql`.

 ## 🚀 Getting Started
 1. **Set Up the Database**